eigentaylor/eigentaylor.github.io/_previews/2026-06-21-better-choices.md

 ## Conclusion

 This system has potential, but only if it addresses the fundamental issue of vote splitting in the primary by using Approval voting.
-Without this change, the system is going to be a downgrade from any system that uses Approval in the process.
+Without this change, I believe the system is going to be a downgrade from any system that uses Approval in the process.
 That is, going to Approval Top-2 instead would be a much stronger improvement than *only* changing the runoff step.<d-footnote>Is it a step in the right direction?
 I'm skeptical.
 I think if we do this and leave the primary as a choose-one election, the fundamental issue of vote splitting delivering poor outcomes will remain, one more slot or not.
 And, with more slots means more candidates running, which may exacerbate the issues with the primary even more.
-I firmly require the jungle primary to be held under Approval, or else I think the system will fail to address the core problem effectively (and potentially delay meaningful reform which could fix the fundamental issue of vote splitting).</d-footnote>
+I firmly require the jungle primary to be held under Approval, or else I think the system will fail to address the core problem effectively (and potentially delay meaningful reform which could fix the fundamental issue of vote splitting).
+That is, my foremost concern is the opportunity cost of not patching the primary election when that seems like the most pressing issue.</d-footnote>

 What remains to be seen for me is

 1. Will Better Choices see the necessity of implementing Approval voting in the first round to address the vote-splitting issue?
 2. Will this proposal actually *play* to voters.
 Will voters vote "yes" if it's on the ballot?
 Will they like it enough to keep it around if it passes?
 Will politicians support and push for it, without it becoming a partisan disaster like RCV has been?
+Are there unbiased usability studies that show voters can understand the ballot and the system?
 3. Will this system be able to weather Condorcet cycles in a way that maintains voter confidence and legitimacy?

-As I've said before, basically all "good" voting methods are going to agree most of the time, and will largely all defuse polarization and encourage more representative candidates.
+As I've said before, basically all "good" voting methods<d-footnote>Primarily, Approval, Condorcet, and STAR voting.
+RCV is a noticeable downgrade from these systems.</d-footnote> are going to agree most of the time, and will largely all defuse polarization and encourage more representative candidates.
 With that in mind, I think the most practical and voter-friendly system is very likely the best one.
 I think Approval Top-2 is tested, excellent, and one of the most voter-friendly systems.
 But I could see an argument that by taking in one more candidate from the Approval jungle (which would reduce the number of lockouts), this slightly more expressive--but still grounded and digestible--general election ballot could make a more *palatable* reform that people can get excited about.

 At the moment, Approval Top-2 seems like a much safer system to back.
 The fact it's *already* being used in St. Louis <d-cite key="sargent2025stlouis"></d-cite> is a fantastic thing to be able to point to, advocacy-wise.